 '''

 protocols {

 msdp {

 peer-group group-name {

+export {

-export access-list-name
+access-list access-list-name

 }

 }

 }

 '''

-This filter helps define which local sources are advertised and to what group they send toward a peer.
+This filter helps define which sources are advertised to members of the MSDP peer group.
 This filter specifies a source address and mask, or group address and mask.
-If not configured, no pairs are filtered and no pairs are advertised to a peer.
+If not configured, no pairs are filtered and all pairs are advertised to members of the MSDP peer group.

-Use the set form of this command to configure a filter for outgoing SA messages configured for members of a group.
+Use the set form of this command to configure a filter for outgoing SA messages sent to members of a group.

-Use the delete form of this command to delete the filter for outgoing SA messages configured for members of a group.
+Use the delete form of this command to delete the filter for outgoing SA messages sent to members of a group.

-Use the show form of this command to display the filter for outgoing SA messages configured for members of a group.
+Use the show form of this command to display the filter for outgoing SA messages sent to members of a group.

-protocols msdp peer-group <group-name> export rp-list prefix-list-name> set protocols msdp peer-group group-name export rp-list prefix-list-name delete protocols msdp peer-group group-name export rp-list [prefix-list-name]
+protocols msdp peer-group <group-name> export rp-list prefix-list-name> set protocols msdp peer-group group-name export rp-list prefix-list-name delete protocols msdp peer-group group-name export rp-list [prefix-list-name] show protocols msdp peer-group group-name export rp-list prefix-list-name '''

-Configures a filter for outgoing SA messages sent by peers that belong to a peer group.
+Configures an RP address filter for outgoing SA messages sent to peers that belong to a peer group.